01 · The starting point

 VKS is not a standalone island.
 Its advantage comes from VCF.

 At this point in the story, the cluster is only one outcome.
-The larger objective is a private-cloud platform that can deliver virtual machines, Kubernetes clusters, data services, and modern applications from a consistent operational foundation.
+The larger objective is a private-cloud platform that can deliver virtual machines, Kubernetes clusters, and modern applications from a consistent operational foundation.

 Use common compute, networking, storage, identity, lifecycle, and observability capabilities instead of building a separate infrastructure island for Kubernetes.